Unit Jasmine testing in Angular Grid component

 }

-I. How to import the testing utilities and AppComponent:
+I. Import testing utilities and AppComponent:

 You need to import the testing utilities for the @angular/core/testing.
 After, you need to import the grid component file named is AppComponent for Jasmine test case file and import the grid component for GridComponent and GridAllModule from the @syncfusion/ej2-angular-grids.